milonmaze/privacy-terms-observatory-beta/www.houzz.com/privacyPolicy.md

-SALE
+skip to main content
 0
-Sign In
-Join as a Pro
+Sign InJoin as a Pro
-PHOTOS

-SHOP BY DEPARTMENT

-FIND PROFESSIONALS

-STORIES & ADVICE

-SALE
 PRIVACY POLICY

 Houzz is the leading platform for home remodeling and design, providing an all-in-one software solution for industry professionals and tools for homeowners to update their homes from start to finish.
 Using Houzz, people can find ideas and inspiration, hire professionals, and shop for products.
 As part of the Houzz platform, Houzz Pro provides home industry professionals with a business management and marketing SaaS solution that helps them to win projects, collaborate with clients and teams, and run their business efficiently and profitably.

 This Privacy Policy describes what personal information we collect through the Platform (defined below), how we use this information, how this information may be shared, and what choices and rights you have with respect to this information.
 Access and use of our Platform is subject to this Privacy Policy.
 The collection of personal data of job applicants is governed by the Job Applicant Privacy Notice.

 Our “Platform” is made up of www.houzz.com, www.ivy.co, and all of the related websites, mobile apps, products, software, services, programs, and networks offered by Houzz, including our plug-ins and browser extensions.

 The terms “we,” “us,” “our,” or “Houzz” refer to the “Houzz Group,” including Houzz Inc., Houzz Shop LLC, and their corporate affiliates.
 By “you,” we are referring to visitors and users of any part of our Platform.